sajozsattila/mur2_editor/app/static/manual.md

 #### Microsoft Word

 Microsoft Word is a word-processor software launched in 1983 by the Microsoft Corporation.
 It has become the leading word processor for both Windows and Macintosh users since the 1990s.
 The Microsoft Word is a WYSIWG (What You See Is What You Get) editor, meaning that formatting tags were hidden^[Not like in Markdown or [LaTeX](#pdf).] and whatever a document looked like on a user’s computer screen, it was how it would look when printed—or at least semi-WYSIWYG, as screen fonts were not of the same quality as printer fonts.
-There is a definite improvement over the years on the Microsoft Word math input, but honestly, it is still far from Markdown or [LaTeX](#pdf) comfort.
+There is a definite improvement over the years on the Microsoft Word math input, but honestly, it is still far from Markdown or [LaTeX](#pdf) comfort.{>> This needs to be rewritten in the way to sound positive. why?
+Because it looks like we telling somebody it is stupid to use World.<<}

 ##  Internationalization and Localization {#loc}